metaphysika/EI-Exam-Outliers-EDA/README.md

 ![7](https://github.com/metaphysika/EI-Exam-Outliers-EDA/blob/main/images/7.png)

 Lastly, I created some charts of the exams that had a z-score of range 1-2 and 2-3.
-These are also high exams that I wanted to identify any larger patterns for to see if there was room for improvement at specific imaging sites.
+These are also high EI exams that I wanted to identify any larger patterns for to see if there was room for improvement at specific imaging sites.

 ![8](https://github.com/metaphysika/EI-Exam-Outliers-EDA/blob/main/images/8.png)